Center for Podiatric Medicine

 Podiatrists & Foot and Ankle Surgeons located in Chicago, Schaumburg, Elmhurst, Lombard, IL & Highland, IN

 If heel pain from plantar fasciitis hinders your ability to walk or run properly, some simple solutions are within reach.
 At the Center for Podiatric Medicine in Chicagoland, the board-certified podiatrists use regenerative medicine and other innovative treatments to ease plantar fasciitis pain and get you back on your feet.
-The practice has three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Elmhurst, along with one other location in Highland, Indiana.
+The practice has three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 Call today or schedule an appointment online.

 Plantar fasciitis occurs when the plantar fascia, the thick ligament on the bottom of your feet, becomes swollen or inflamed from microtears.
 This tissue connects your heel bone to your toes, creating an arch in your feet.
 Pain from plantar fasciitis can decrease mobility and negatively impact your quality of life.
 It affects about 2 million Americans per year and as much as 10% of the population experience some type of heel pain in their lifetime.

 If you experience the following symptoms, you may have plantar fasciitis: